RobertBehring/PAgCASA-Report-Emailer/README.md

 > **Note**
 >The schedule flag can be substituted with any cron expression to customize the sending intervals.
 The Daily and Weekly intervals have been provided.

+## Looker Studio

+After creating the required BigQuery Tables and importing data, users may visualize their data using the provided [Looker Studio Template](https://lookerstudio.google.com/u/3/reporting/ed16a23b-d713-455c-9556-bacdf57b7021/page/p_rj30zb6j3c/preview).

+The report includes the following pre-made charts:
+1) List of Tests That Do Not Meet 25/3 Mbps Standard (By Date)
+2) Chart of Upload/Download Speeds (By IP and Date)

 <!-- ## Appendix -->